zero-noise-lab/DomeVR/README.md

 - Unreal Engine 4.24
 - Windows 10
 - NVIDIA Surround enabled graphics card
-- An experimenter screen and subject projector with matching resolutions
+- An experimenter screen and subject projector with matching resolutions and refresh rates
-- Plugins added to Plugin folder as described below
+- Plugins added to Plugins folder as described below

 # Necessary Plugins